kafai-yip/kafai-yip.github.io/_pages/papers.md

 ## Publications

+1. [Agreement in imperative clauses: Evidence from object resumptive pronouns in Mandarin Chinese](https://lingbuzz.net/lingbuzz/008248).
+To appear in *Proceedings of NELS-54*. [with [Xuetong Yuan](https://kathyuan28.github.io/)]

 1. [Agreeing with ‘only’](https://ling.auf.net/lingbuzz/007525).
 To appear in *Proceedings of WCCFL-41*.

 1. [Defocus leads to syntax-prosody mismatches in right-dislocated structures](https://ling.auf.net/lingbuzz/007505).
 To appear in *Proceedings of CLS-59*. [with [Xuetong Yuan](https://kathyuan28.github.io/)]